IvieThePlant/csc341-f23/programming-csc341f23/prog05-linked-lists-csc341f23/README.md

 It is your responsibility to test your code.

 ```
+Special Constraints:
-Special Constraints: You may not use for loops.
+- You may not use for loops.
 Only while loops.
+- You may not use the count as a stopping condition!
 ```

 <hr>